bitfocus/companion-module-youtube-live/companion/HELP.md

   8601), privacy status, auto-start/auto-stop, thumbnail upload, and stream binding.
 - **Set broadcast thumbnail** - This action uploads and sets a custom thumbnail image for a broadcast.
-Accepts a local file path or URL to a JPEG/PNG image (max 2MB).
+Accepts a local file path to a JPEG/PNG image (max 2MB).
 - **Bind stream to broadcast** - This action binds a video stream to a broadcast, which is required before going live.
 Select a stream from the dropdown or enter a stream ID manually.